Internet Access

 Primary Connectivity: MobilityPass / McDonalds

 We didn't investigate any pay-as-you-go offerings in Switzerland.
-Our MobilityPass connection worked reliably throughout the country for email and work.
+Our MobilityPass connection worked reliably throughout the country for email and work (and then, never again).
 McDonalds saved the day for uploading photos!

 Italy